Data Processing Addendum (Service Provider Addendum)

 3.5 Record-keeping.

-Provider will maintain an internal record identifying each Subprocessor that processes Customer Data, the data-processing terms or product documentation relied upon, and the current AI-related settings relevant to Section 6 (e.g., training disabled; retention setting).
+Provider will maintain an internal record identifying each Subprocessor that processes Customer Data and, for AI model providers, the current high-level configuration relevant to Section 6 (e.g., training disabled; retention disabled/minimized where available).
 Upon Customer’s written request no more than once per 12 months (and otherwise as permitted under Section 9.1), or (i) following a confirmed Security Incident primarily attributable to Provider’s controls, (ii) in response to a verifiable regulatory inquiry that compels Customer to validate Provider’s controls, or (iii) after a material Subprocessor change that Customer has objected to under Section 3.4, Provider will provide a high-level summary of such record, subject to confidentiality.
 Nothing in this Section requires Provider to disclose full Subprocessor contracts or security-sensitive details; Provider may provide summaries or redacted excerpts sufficient to demonstrate compliance.

 4. Security; Location; Retention & Deletion